 If he is accepted into the community, he is a postulant for approximately six months and after that a novice for approximately two years.
 Then, with the approval of the senior members of the community, he may make temporary vows for a period of at least three years until, by mutual agreement between him and the seniors, perpetual vows bind him to the monastery for life.

 The first requirement of one interested in the program is a letter explaining something of his sense of vocation or giving reasons for wanting to spend time at the Abbey.
-He is then sent an application form which requests certain information and provides space for the name and address of a priest who knows the applicant well and would be willing to fill out a reference form.
+He is then sent an application form which requests certain information and provides space for the name and address someone who knows the applicant well and would be willing to fill out a reference form.
 If there are any health or dietary limitations, a medical statement is required.
 A $25 registration fee must be sent with the completed application to reserve a place in the program.

 The vocationers’ daily schedule is modeled on that of the monks and includes times of liturgical prayer, private prayer, work recreation, study and classes.
 Each vocationer will have conferences with the monk who directs the program, such conferences covering any subjects which both feel relate to his vocation and future, and concerning as well the difficulties of living in such a close-knit group.
 The training gained in this last area often proves invaluable.